pagkly/Zed/Investopedia3/Vertical Analysis The Basics.md

 Vertical Analysis: The Basics
 ## What Is Vertical Analysis?

 Vertical analysis is a method of financial statement analysis in which each line item is listed as a percentage of a base figure within the statement.
-Thus, line items on an income statement can be stated as a percentage of [gross sales](https://www.investopedia.com/terms/g/grosssales.asp), while line items on a balance sheet can be stated as a percentage of total assets or liabilities, and vertical analysis of a cash flow statement shows each cash inflow or outflow as a percentage of the total cash inflows.
+Thus, line items on an income statement can be stated as a percentage of [[gross sales]](https://www.investopedia.com/terms/g/grosssales.asp), while line items on a balance sheet can be stated as a percentage of total assets or liabilities, and vertical analysis of a cash flow statement shows each cash inflow or outflow as a percentage of the total cash inflows.

 ### Key Takeaways